ArtiPedia/blog-v3/_posts/2017-02-25-jekyll-instant-search.md

 permalink: /instant-jekyll-search/
 ---

 Finding specific content can be hard if a website doesn't have a search option.
-I had no search option before because I had a very few articles and pages.
+I had no search option before because I had very few articles and pages.
 Eventually, when the number of posts grew, it became hard for me to search even a small paragraph in some article that I know I have written.

 * Do not remove this line (it will not be displayed) {:toc}